 The MS-Biostatistics curriculum consists of a minimum of 45 credits organized into four curricular domains:

 1. Epidemiology requirement (3 credits)

 2. Biostatistics specialization and Selective courses (27 credits)

 3. Electives (12 credits)

 For detailed additional information about specific requirements, students are directed to the College of Public Health (CPH) Graduate Student Handbook and to the Ohio State University Graduate School Handbook.

 The most important background for biostatistics is good preparation in mathematics.
-The recommended preparation is a course in multivariable calculus and a course in linear algebra.
 A first course in probability and statistics is desirable, and any applied statistics courses are also helpful.
 Familiarity with a statistical package (SAS, R, STATA, SPSS, etc.) is also desirable, though not required.
 Close attention will be paid to grades in quantitative courses of any kind.
 GRE scores (verbal, quantitative, and analytical writing score) should be at the 50th percentile or higher, and many students score well above that, especially on the quantitative portion.